 “In the three-point cutting system, the first cut is made underneath the branch, about one to18 inches outside the branch collar,” says Brad Mace, product manager at ECHO Inc. “Some people cut underneath the branch first so the branch doesn’t crack before they get through it.
 The branch collar is the limb point of attachment to the trunk.
 This first cut will prevent a falling branch from tearing away stem tissue as it falls.”

 The second cut is made beyond the first cut, this time on top of the branch.
 This cut should go all the way through the branch, leaving just a short stub.
+The last cut is made just outside the branch collar.

 The last cut should also go all the way through the branch, removing it from the trunk.
 Using this proper cutting technique will lead to healthier tree growth and prevent tree decay and branch cracking.